The Warrior and the Sorceress: Similarities with Yojimbo

 According to William Stout, John Broderick asked him to write a sword and sorcery screenplay based on Akira Kurosawa's 1961 Samurai film Yojimbo, which he did, then rewrote to distance the story from that original.
 After a number of rewrites, Broderick took the script and shopped it around.
-Several years later, Stout was surprised to hear that Broderick was making a film based on that script, but without Stout's name on it and without paying Stout.
+Several years later, Stout was surprised to hear that Broderick was making a film based on that script, but without Stout's name on it or any payment to Stout.
 Calling up the executive producer, Roger Corman, Stout managed to remedy that situation.
 However, upon watching the finished product, Stout was further surprised to see that Broderick had reverted much of the script to more closely follow its inspiration.

 According to David Carradine's book Spirit of Shaolin, it was clear before production started that the film was going to be a version of Yojimbo.
 In his autobiography, Carradine recalls calling Corman to express his concerns about the similarity to Yojimbo:

 I called up Roger and told him I loved the script; but what about the Yojimbo factor.
 Roger said, "Yes, it is rather like Yojimbo."
 I said, "It's not like Yojimbo.
 It is Yojimbo."
 Roger said, "Let me tell you a story.
 When Fistful of Dollars opened in Tokyo, Kurosawa's friends called him up and said 'You must see this picture.'
 Kurosawa said, 'Yes, I understand it is rather like Yojimbo.'
 'No, it's not like Yojimbo, it is Yojimbo.
 You have to sue these people.'
 'I can't sue them', he responded.
 'Why not?'
 'Because' -Kurosawa confessed-, Yojimbo is Dashiell Hammett's Red Harvest.'"
 I went for it.

 The story however appears to be apocryphal, as Kurosawa and Toho Studios did in fact successfully sue Sergio Leone.